 What exactly does content production mean?

-Four options for visual content production
+Five options for visual content production

 Just as with the content production of texts, your brand should define goals for visual content production in advance.
 In the course of this your brand should consider which images are needed for marketing in order to create a media editorial plan.
 There are various ways to produce or generate visuals for your own marketing strategy.
 The budget, but also expectations play a key role in planning: How much money can your brand spend for the content production of product, image or advertising images?
 What do you want to achieve with the images?